Tonkpils/ember-sweetalert/README.md

 #### Test Helpers

-This addon provides a number of test helpers for use with the new Ember testing API for Ember ^3.0.
-Test helpers can be used in acceptance or rendering tests.
+This addon provides a number of test helpers that can be used in acceptance or rendering tests.

 Test helpers can be imported from `ember-sweetalert/test-support`.
 The available helpers are: